svpcom/wfb-ng/README.md

  - Stream encryption and authentication ([libsodium](https://download.libsodium.org/doc/))
  - Distributed operation.
 It can gather data from cards on different hosts.
 So you don't limited to bandwidth of single USB bus.
  - Aggreagation of mavlink packets.
 Doesn't send wifi packet for every mavlink packet.
- - Enhanced [OSD](https://github.com/svpcom/wifibroadcast_osd) for Raspberry PI (consume 10% CPU on PI Zero) or Generic X11 (play video stream with OSD on any linux-based PC)
+ - Enhanced [OSD](https://github.com/svpcom/wifibroadcast_osd) for Raspberry PI (consume 10% CPU on PI Zero) or any other system which supports gstreamer (Linux X11, etc).
 Compatible with any screen resolution.
 Supports aspect correction for PAL to HD scaling.
+ - Provides IPv4 tunnel for generic usage

 ## FAQ
 Q: What is a difference from original wifibroadcast?